butterfill/docpad-deck.js-slides-skeleton/README.md

 What you're looking at are slides on your local machine, not the web.
 If you see some slides, it works!

-To edit these slides and make them your own, navigate into the `src` director, then `documents` and open the file index.html.jade in a text editor.
+To edit these slides and make them your own, go to the folder called `test_presentation` where you put all the files.
+Now navigate into the `src` sub-folder, then into the `documents` sub-sub-folder, and then open the file index.html.jade in a text editor.

-The file testing.html.jade, which is also in the `document` folder, has some examples in it.
-You can view this file by opening [http://0.0.0.0:9778/testing.html](http://0.0.0.0:9778/testing.html) in a web browser.
+The file testing.html.jade, which is also in the `documents` folder, has some examples in it.
+You can view the slides defined in this file  by opening [http://0.0.0.0:9778/testing.html](http://0.0.0.0:9778/testing.html) in a web browser.

 What Is It?